okeeffed/developer-notes/manual/Java/Java-Initialising-Arrays.md

 # Initialising Arrays in Java

+Basic example on how to declare, declare with allocated size and initialise with default values:

 ```java
 int[] allocArr = new int[2]; // init with memory for 2 spaces
 int[] declareArr; // declaration